glouppe/info8006-introduction-to-ai/lecture5.md

 - Each *node* corresponds to a *random variable*.
     - Can be observed or unobserved.
     - Can be discrete or continuous.
-- Each *edge* indicate "direct influence" between variables.
+- Each *edge* indicates "direct influence" between variables.
     - If there is an arrow from node $X$ to node $Y$, $X$ is said to be a *parent* of $Y$.
     - The graph has no directed cycle (i.e., the graph is a DAG).
 - Each node $X_i$ is annotated with a **conditional probability distribution** $P(X_i | \text{parents}(X_i))$ that quantifies the effect of the parents on the node.